 That’s the wrong answer.
 Now, your primary keyword should be the ones that have a high search volume and a low number of books on that.
 That's the use of KDSpy, but KDSpy sometimes disagrees.
 So, don't get over it.

-Check out this related article: Amazon KDP In 2021 What It Is + How Beginners Can Start
+Check out this related article: Amazon KDP: What It Is + How Beginners Can Start

 It doesn't matter that much.
 What matters is that you're using these tools together.
 Because sometimes, people are like, oh but Publisher Rocket says, I shouldn't do this one and then KDSpy says, I should do this keyword for my title.